Key takeaways

 • Wiring availability.
 If you don’t have an electrical power source nearby (or you can’t afford to rewire your building), then a battery-operated door lock is best.

 • Frequency.
 Next, consider how frequently the lock will be used.
-If it’s in frequent use, then an electrical power source will be more reliable.
+If it’s frequently used, then an electrical power source will be more reliable.

 • Environment.
 Will your number lock be close to the exterior of your building?
 If so, a battery-operated lock will withstand temperature changes better than an alternative power source.